[LUM#5] Discovering the Universe

 Time machine

-A way to better understand the brilliant populations - blue, white, yellow, orange, red, dwarf, giant, supergiant stars... - that populate our galaxy.
-Many LUPM researchers working on star classification are eagerly awaiting these results, which will enable them to verify hypotheses, models and theories.
-And they're not alone.
-Gaia is the dream of the global scientific community, which will have free access to all the project's data.
-And one that hopes to soon see new horizons open up in a wide range of disciplines...
+A way to learn more about these brilliant populations—blue, white, yellow, orange, red, dwarf, giant, supergiant stars, etc.—that populate our galaxy.
+Many researchers at LUPM, who are working on star classification, eagerly await these results, which will enable them to verify hypotheses, models, and theories.
+They are not alone.
+Gaia is inspiring the global scientific community, which will have free access to all the project's data.
+And which hopes to see new horizons opening up soon in many disciplines...

 New horizons

-At the end of its mission, which is due to last until 2020 but could well be extended, the Gaia satellite will have advanced our knowledge in every direction, opening our eyes to a wide range of subjects: quasars, exoplanets, asteroids, other galaxies...
-This galactic encyclopedia will even enable us to verify the effects of universal gravitation on very large scales.
-And thus test the fundamental laws of physics.
-It's an encyclopedia so vast that scientists are looking forward to the sheer number of study subjects it offers... and all that remains to be explored.
+At the end of its mission, which is scheduled to last until 2020 but could well be extended, the Gaia satellite will have advanced our knowledge in all areas, opening our eyes to many subjects: quasars, exoplanets, asteroids, other galaxies, and more.
+This galactic encyclopedia will even make it possible to verify the effects of universal gravitation on a very large scale.
+And thus to test the fundamental laws of physics.
+An encyclopedia so vast that scientists are already rejoicing at the wealth of subjects it offers for study... and which remain to be explored.

-The Gaia project means " more objects mapped, more precisely and further afield ", as scientists put it.
+The Gaia project means "more objects mapped, more accurately and further away," scientists summarize.
 A "revolutionary" satellite that observes 50 million stars every day.

-Equipped with two telescopes, this concentrate of technology is also fitted with 106 sensors: the equivalent of a camera with a resolution of one billion pixels.
-450 scientists from 25 European countries are working on this project, led by the European Space Agency (ESA ).
+Equipped with two telescopes, this technological marvel also features 106 sensors: the equivalent of a camera with a resolution of one billion pixels.
+450 scientists from 25 European countries are working on this project led bythe ESA (European Space Agency).